Chicago Police Department goes high-tech to fight rise in killings

 He and Mayor Rahm Emanuel unveiled the moves in a press conference that was cut short after Johnson fell ill and appeared about to faint.
 Johnson went to a hospital for evaluation, officials said.

 Predictive policing has been gaining popularity among police departments around the country, and the approach has been described as both a boon and bane to society.
-Proponents embrace the techniques as ways to improve crime fighting.
+Proponents say the techniques are key to making modern police more professional and efficient.

-But civil rights groups warn that it could discriminate against certain people, target the innocent and exacerbate the problems associated with heavy enforcement of communities that are poor and predominantly minority.
+But civil rights groups warn that the methods could discriminate against certain people, target the innocent and exacerbate problems associated with heavy enforcement in disenfranchised communities.

 That is exactly what the Chicago Police Department is trying to avoid.
-Earlier this month, the Justice Department announced the result of a yearlong investigation that found the force routinely violated citizens' rights by using force, often deadly, when it wasn't necessary.
-The city's long history of police abuses, shouldered mostly by blacks and Latinos, has eroded the public's trust — and officers' ability to solve crimes, investigators said.
+Earlier this month, the Justice Department announced the result of a yearlong investigation that found city cops routinely violated citizens' rights by using force, often deadly, when it wasn't necessary.
+Chicago's long history of police abuses, shouldered mostly by blacks and Latinos, has eroded the public's trust — and officers' ability to solve crimes, investigators said.

 Related: Chicago Police Department Routinely Violated People's Rights, Feds Say